MichaelHe2022/Medieval-Shootout/README.md

 How to use the program:
 Turns happen with both players pressing a button AT THE SAME TIME.
 You can press the down button to check the score at any time, but make sure that when you are conducting a turn that both players simultaneously press a button (does not include down button).

-LESSONS WE LEARNED: We learned a lot of C syntax and how to design a project through basic steps such as flowcharts, algorithms, and converting our flowcharts to code.
-We also got better at working collaboratively.
-We learned specifically how to wirelessly interact with button commands.